 - If you already applied, please remain patient.
 And be sure to provide any additional information your lender has requested as soon as you can.

-We’ll process and submit all eligible applications and supporting documents to the SBA when the new funds are officially available.
 Please note, submitting an application does not guarantee that you’ll receive a loan.

 Small Business Administration Disaster Assistance